 The new boiler is set at the maximum output and should be adjusted when it is installed and commissioned.
-In accordance with the standards, the declared space heating efficiency, useful efficiency and
+In accordance with the standards, the declared space heating efficiency, useful efficiency and NO_x values efficiency for this range rated boiler are not measured at the maximum output.
+To achieve the published efficiency and NO_x values, the gas rate should be reduced.

-12.1.1 Specifications System
+12.1.1 Specifications Regular